bkedwards/comp423-course-notes/docs/tutorials/rust-setup.md

 - This may take a few minutes while the image is downloaded and the requirements are installed.

-Once your dev container setup completes, close the current terminal tab (trash can), open a new terminal pane within VSCode, and try running `rustc --version` to see your dev container is running a recent version of Rust without much effort!
+Once your dev container setup completes, close the current terminal tab (trash can), open a new terminal pane within VSCode, and try running `rustc --version` to that your dev container is running an updated version of Rust.

-- (As of this writing: DAFIUHODFHJf)
+!!! note "`rustc --version`"
+	As of January 2025 `rustc 1.83.0` is the most up-to-date version of Rust.

 ## Part 3.
 Creating a Rust Binary File and Building it